miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

  Predictions are based in the intuitive and mathematical relation between what is already known and what is to be estimated.
 If a practitioner could determinate how what is known today relates to a future event, they could use these insights to help considerably the decision making process of an institute/organization.

-Francis Galton coined the term *regression*.
-In a famous essay, Galton posited that, despite the tendency of tall parents to produce tall children and short parents to produce short children, the average height of the children of parents of a given height tended to shift, or "regress," to the average height of the total population.
+Francis Galton was responsible for the use of the term *regression*.
+In a famous essay, Galton claimed that, despite the tendency of tall parents to produce tall children and short parents to produce short children, the average height of the children of parents of a given height tended to shift, or "regress," to the average height of the total population.

 Regression analysis deals with the study of the dependence of a variable (dependent variable) on one or more variables (explanatory variables) with the objective of estimating or predicting the population mean or average value of the dependent variable.